 Resource Selection & Conflicts

-gcp.apigee.EnvironmentIamPolicy replaces the entire IAM policy (authoritative), gcp.apigee.EnvironmentIamBinding manages all members for a specific role (authoritative per role, preserves other roles), or gcp.apigee.EnvironmentIamMember adds individual members to a role (non-authoritative, preserves other members).gcp.apigee.EnvironmentIamPolicy cannot be used with gcp.apigee.EnvironmentIamBinding or gcp.apigee.EnvironmentIamMember as they will conflict over policy state.Configuration & Formats
+gcp.apigee.EnvironmentIamPolicy for full policy control (replaces entire policy), gcp.apigee.EnvironmentIamBinding for managing all members of a specific role, or gcp.apigee.EnvironmentIamMember for adding individual members to a role.gcp.apigee.EnvironmentIamPolicy cannot be used together with gcp.apigee.EnvironmentIamBinding or gcp.apigee.EnvironmentIamMember because they will conflict over policy control.Configuration & Formats

 envId, orgId, role, and condition properties are immutable and cannot be changed after creation.
-Only members can be updated.
+Only the members list can be updated.gcp.apigee.EnvironmentIamBinding resource can be used per role.
+To add multiple members to a role, include them all in the members array of a single binding.